justin-guan/discord-doggo/README.md

 ## Running the Bot

 1. Ensure that Node v14.15.0 or higher is installed.
 This can be checked by running `node -v`.
 See the <a href=https://nodejs.org/>node.js website</a> for more details on installing the latest version of node.
-2. Run `npm install` to install all necessary dependencies.
+2. Run `npm install --also=dev` to install all necessary dependencies.
 Some peer dependencies may be missing, these are not necessary to run the bot and can be ignored.
     1. Note for Windows, `msvs` may be required for `node-gyp` to build properly.
 See [this](https://stackoverflow.com/a/59882818) for help on resolving this issue.
 4. Export the Discord Bot Token, the Voice API url, and the MongoDB url.
 This can be done as follows: